 Komodo does not handle this process, but integration with many third party KYC providers is an ongoing marketing and business development process.
 Komodo is continually working on pathways to integrate KYC providers in different jurisdictions.
 Business developments in these areas will likely become available in the software by way of plugins/integration into KYC providers when the necessary requirements are specified.
 The KYC processes can then be made available to the entire ecosystem, streamlining project’s go-to-market saving effort and resources.

-If your project requires KYC and you are already in discussions with a KYC provider, please reach out to the Komodo marketing team.
+If your project requires KYC and you are already in discussions with a KYC provider, please reach out to the Komodo marketing team at marketing at komodoplatform.com.

 Non-Fungible Assets and Bundling Assets on Komodo

-Non-fungible tokens are possible right now with the tokens contract (mentioned above).
+Non-fungible tokens are possible right now with the tokens CC module (mentioned above).
 We just need to use 1 satoshi of KMD(or whatever base coin) to create the tokens.
 Then only one token with an id is created (so it has a unique token id).

 Whatever base coin?